spoddutur/syntaxnet/hammering_syntaxnet_to_behave.md

 #### With those, the bazel test passed with no failing tests.
 But still there were some more hurdles in getting the wrapper as mentioned in the next section.

 ## 2. Errors Post Successful Installation of Syntaxnet
+Now, open python shell and try importing syntaxnet.
+Couple of classes that I need were not available.
+This could be because of the restructuring done as part of [The Great Models Move change](https://github.com/tensorflow/models/pull/2430).
+Let's look at some of the failing imports I needed and how i got them fixed.

 ### 2.1 "from syntaxnet.ops import gen_parser_ops" import FAILED
 #### Issue: